The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Courtyard Christmas Market, Dusseldorf, Germany

-However, festivals and Dusseldorf concerts aren’t the only local happenings – the city is home to a few sports teams, too.
+However, festivals and concerts aren’t the only local happenings – the city is home to a few sports teams, too.
 Going to a game or match is a phenomenal way to experience Dusseldorf and mingle with the locals.

 The Fortuna Dusseldorf Football Club is the local soccer team, which is – by far – the most popular team.
-However, there are other Dusseldorf sports to watch, like hockey, table tennis, lawn tennis, basketball and even American football.
+However, there are other sports to watch, like hockey, table tennis, lawn tennis, basketball and even American football.

 #12 Eat Famous Dusseldorf Fish Soup